 GI Effects Collection Pack

-The GI Effects Stool Profiles can reveal important information about the root cause of many common gastrointestinal symptoms and non-GI conditions including:
+The GI Effects Stool Test can reveal important information about the root cause of many common gastrointestinal symptoms and non-GI conditions including:

 • Gas